 621 Eagle Rock Avenue, Roseland, NJ 07068

 Wheelabrator is a waste management company with a commitment to a clean environment.
-As such, Wheelabrator Gloucester has both a wildlife refuge and nature trail on 150 acres of wetlands around the facility — and towards the front of the refuge is a butterfly garden in NJ.
+As such, Wheelabrator Gloucester has a wildlife refuge and nature trail on 150 acres of wetlands around the facility — and towards the front of the sanctuary is a butterfly garden in NJ.
 After you finish up there, take a break at the picnic pavilion.
-If you want to make a whole afternoon of this with your fam, follow southjerseytrails.org’s guide to exploring the rest of the refuge.
+If you want to make a whole afternoon of this with your fam, follow their guide to exploring the rest of the refuge.

 600 US-130 (before you get to the gate, turn into the parking lot), West Deptford, NJ 08093

-Tenafly Nature Center’s Butterfly House in NJ has various butterflies to admire; however, it’s currently closed due to Covid-19.
-They’re hoping to reopen this summer, so keep an eye on their website for updates.
+Tenafly Nature Center’s Butterfly House in NJ has various butterflies to admire.
 In the Pollinator Garden, the plants, birds, and insects that inhabit the garden vary by season (early summer for butterflies).

 Cost: Tenafly Nature Center members — free.
 Non-members — $2 per person or $10 per family.

 The variety of plants at The Mark Landrum Children’s Butterfly Garden in NJ not only serves as a beautiful backdrop for your photos of the kids — but they also provide food and shelter for the local butterflies (and birds).
 In particular, there are two milkweed species that attract monarch butterflies, and herbs like dill, parsley, and fennel are popular among swallowtail butterflies.
 You can also swing by the turtlehead, bee balm, and honeysuckle plants to try and get a glimpse of some hummingbirds.

 21 Van Vleck Street, Montclair, NJ 07042